 |10/16/2013 - 10/20/2013||10/14/2013 - 10/20/2013||10/14/2013 - 10/24/2013||07/12/2014|

-The results of this calculator are estimation based on average.
+The results of this calculator are estimations based on averages.

 Love and Childbearing

 Deep as this desire is in most couples, life often gets in the way.
-We suffer stress and worry from our work; we have little time as we try to deal with the day-to-day distractions and chores.
-The result is, we do not find time or have the feeling for making love as much as we might like to.
+We stress and worry as a result work, and spend most of our time dealing with day-to-day distractions and chores.
+As a result, we do not find time or do not have the desire to make love as much as we might like to.

 Regular lovemaking prepares the woman's body for childbearing, and raises the hormonal level associated with it.
 Low fertility itself is directly associated with lowered feelings of sexuality.
-Lifestyle and relationships all enhance the chances of conception.
+Your lifestyle and relationships all enhance the chances of conception.

 Regular lovemaking also creates more favorable conditions in the vagina.
-The presence of fertile-quality (or egg-white) cervical mucus fosters fertility.
-Moreover, the favorable vaginal conditions will assist in protecting the sperm and extending sperm life-span.
-In effect, fertile cervical fluids should extend the fertile window by creating a "sperm-friendly" environment in your vagina.
+The presence of fertile-quality (or egg-white) cervical mucus fosters fertility by creating more favorable vaginal conditions that assist in protecting the sperm and extending sperm life-span, effectively extending the fertile window.

 Making the Fertility Window Work for You